datafolklabs/cement-gitbook/core-foundation/extensions-1.md

 Extensions can provide anything from defining interfaces, registering hooks, or even adding command line arguments.
 The only thing required to make up an extension is the `load()` function.
 {% endhint %}

-You will notice that extensions are essentially the same as application plugins, however the difference is both when/how the code is loaded, as well as the purpose of that code.
+You will notice that extensions are essentially the same as application plugins.
+The difference is found both in when/how the code is loaded, as well as the purpose of that code.

 {% hint style="info" %}
-Framework extensions add functionality **to the framework** for the application to utilize, where application plugins **extend the functionality of the application** itself.
+Framework extensions add functionality **to the framework** for the application to utilize, whereas application plugins **extend the functionality of the application** itself.
 {% endhint %}

 ## Loading Extensions

 Extensions are loaded when [`App.setup()`](http://cement.readthedocs.io/en/2.99/api/core/foundation/#cement.core.foundation.App.setup) is called on an application.
-Cement automatically loads all extensions listed under the applications [`App.Meta.core_extensions`](http://cement.readthedocs.io/en/2.99/api/core/foundation/#cement.core.foundation.App.Meta.core_extensions) and [`App.Meta.extensions`](http://cement.readthedocs.io/en/2.99/api/core/foundation/#cement.core.foundation.App.Meta.extensions) meta options.
+Cement automatically loads all extensions listed under the application's [`App.Meta.core_extensions`](http://cement.readthedocs.io/en/2.99/api/core/foundation/#cement.core.foundation.App.Meta.core_extensions) and [`App.Meta.extensions`](http://cement.readthedocs.io/en/2.99/api/core/foundation/#cement.core.foundation.App.Meta.extensions) meta options.

 To load the above example into our application, we just add it to the list of `App.Meta.extensions`.
-Lets assume the extension code lives in `myapp/ext/ext_myextension.py`:
+Let's assume the extension code lives in `myapp/ext/ext_myextension.py`:

 {% tabs %}
 {% tab title="Example: Loading Extensions" %}